PberruezoArenas/PberruezoArenas/README.md

 👋 Hello, World!
 I’m Pedro Berruezo Arenas
-🌐 Front-End Developer | 💡 Tech Enthusiast | 🎨 UI/UX Explorer
+🌐 Front-End Developer JR | 💡 Tech Enthusiast | 🎨 UI/UX Explorer

 🧑‍💻 About Me
 I'm a passionate developer focused on building seamless, efficient, and user-centered applications.
 With a strong foundation in front-end and back-end technologies, I love tackling complex problems, enhancing user experiences, and keeping up with the latest in web development.